Homosexuality in the Qur'an and Hadith;

 This describes another incident associated with the destruction of Sodom when Lot

-offered his two virgin daughters, instead of the angels, to be raped by the
+offered his two virgin daughters, instead of the angels, to the

 men of Sodom.
 The angels told Lot to escape from the city before dawn